 But why should SMEs and local businesses prioritise paper ads over digital alternatives?
-Well, one of the key factors is price, as traditional OOH channels such as paper billboards can be sourced for considerably less than digital ads over the course of a typical booking.
+Well, one of the key factors is price, as traditional OOH channels such as classic billboards can be sourced for considerably less than digital ads over the course of a typical booking.

 For example, a typical two-week booking for a 48-sheet digital billboard will cost a business around £2,000 on average.

 Conversely, 48-sheet ads from locally-focused suppliers like 75media will cost just £495 for the same period, including those all-important design, production and maintenance costs (which account for £175 in total).

 The actual ad space itself will cost just £320 for a two-week booking, and this translates into huge cash savings for local businesses that are often extremely budget conscious and forced to deal with minimal resources.

 Paper billboards arguably offer superior value to marketers too, and this is another key consideration at a time when economists are discussing the portents of a global recession unfolding in 2020.

 After all, classic billboards feature a single advertiser during the course of a booking, affording the optimal level of exposure for brands and the highest possible return on their marketing spend.

 In contrast, digital billboards typically force marketers to spare precious ad space, as they usually feature up to six messages per minute on a single billboard.